 Falls are dangerous no matter where they occur.
 The effects of surgery, anesthesia, hospitalization, and pain medications can impact patient balance and mobility and can put them at increased risk for falling.
-New England Baptist Hospital measures the number of patients who fall and the number of patients who are injured as a result of a slip or fall while in the hospital.
+New England Baptist Hospital measures the number of patients who fall while in the hospital.

 How are we performing?

-The NEBH overall fall rate continues to outperform the national benchmark of 2.50 patient falls/1000 patient days.
-Additionally, NEBH is significantly lower than the benchmark for falls with major injury.
+The NEBH overall fall rate continues to outperform the national benchmark of 2.73 patient falls/1000 patient days.

 How do we continuously improve?